 2. Group some insights into actionable ideas

 Group insights together that refer to the same feature and elaborate on them.
-Attach images, mockups, and various documents to the idea, and collaborate with your team around it by making comments, and add labels to organize them.
+Attach images, mockups, and various documents to the idea, collaborate with your team around it by making comments and add labels to organize them.
 By the end of this process, you should have an actionable idea ready that could be pushed to implementation.

 3. Validate ideas on a public roadmap

 Engage with your user base and show them what features you have under consideration on a public roadmap.
 After you have a feature idea ready, you may want to cross-check with some users before you decide on implementation.
 A public roadmap is a great way to validate feature ideas and let the public know about what features/functionalities to expect in your app.

 In StoriesOnBoard, you’ll be able to decide for every idea if you wish to showcase it on your public roadmap.
 However, the public roadmap feature is still currently under development.

 4. Push ideas to a story map, implement & close the feedback loop